 - ask for your logo in multiple file formats including .jpg (used widely on websites, Instagram etc, .png (if you need certain colours to be transparent so that the background you place them on come through), .eps (vector artwork that can be upscaled without creating jagged edges eg for a banner across your stand at a show)

 - supply sample colours that you wish to use or ask for rgb values of colours used in your logo so that you can use the exact same shades everywhere else

 Googling obvious phrases like 'what colours to use in a logo' and 'create a logo' will come up with lots of ideas well worth looking at but do take a look at https://99designs.co.uk/logo-design.
 Here you can submit details of what you do and a number of designers will come up with logo concepts and you choose the winner!
 Fixed price and great scheme but if you cannot find the fee or want to do it yourself then there is lots of background material about logo design available there to help you.

 You might also want to look at www.designevo.com and www.logofury.com, a great free logo design services with lots of good advice.
 Enter your business name (day 1), slogan (day 2) and industry and it generates several different logos for you to choose from which you can then add to, customise and download!

-Let me know what you find and use and why so I can share?
+Let me know what you find and use and why so that I can share it?